ecrows/ecrows/README.md

 - ✅ Getting people to actually read machine learning model documentation with [Open Model Cards](https://github.com/ecrows/open-model-cards)
 - 🎨 Beautiful generative art projects, and tools that give artists new superpowers

-Feel free to ask me about anything I've worked on, and also let me know what projects motivate you.
+Feel free to ask me about anything I've worked on, and let me know what projects motivate you!